Our Expert Community

 Marta Rodríguez-Castro

-Public Service Media, Public value, Media policy
+Public service media, Public value, Media policy

 Marta Rodríguez-Castro is Assistant Professor at the Department of Communication Sciences of the Universidade de Santiago de Compostela (Spain).
 Her main research lines include public service media and media policy.
 She was visiting fellow at the Center for Media, Data and Society in Budapest and in the Leibniz Institute for Media Research | Hans-Bredow-Institute (Hamburg, Germany).
 She is part of the leadership team of the International Association of Public Media Researchers (IAPMR).